StinkyDubeau/hogs-api/API Documentation.md

 ## Create a news post with `post("/news/create")`.

 Usage: Upload a new post to the database.
 Send a title, author, body and (optionally) an abstract.
-A date will be automatically assigned when the post is uploaded.
+Unless you provide a `date` key, a date will be automatically assigned when the post is uploaded.
+The automatically generated dates will not match your local time, but rather will be the current server time (UTC).
+Dates are simple locale strings, so you can write anything you want in them.

 The abstract is _not_ a subtitle, but a short summary of the article that will be shown when browsing the newsfeed.